eugenepalovcak/restore/README.md

 # UCSF restore

-Restore is a program for denoising images from cryogenic electron microscopy.
+Restore is a program for denoising images from cryogenic electron microscopy with a neural network.

+[MotionCor2](https://msg.ucsf.edu/software)(version is recommended for generating the training data.

 ## Installation for Linux (GPU-accelerated)